laravel/docs/eloquent-relationships.md

 #### Nested Eager Loading

-To eager load nested relationships, you may use "dot" synatx.
+To eager load nested relationships, you may use "dot" syntax.
 For example, let's eager load all of the book's authors and all of the author's personal contacts in one Eloquent statement:

 	$books = Book::with('author.contacts')->get();